wren-lang/wren/doc/site/modules/core/string.markdown

 ### **toLowerCase**()

-Returns a new string with all characters converted to lower case.
+Returns a new string with all ASCII characters converted to lower case.

 <pre class="snippet">
 System.print("Hello World!".toLowerCase) //> "hello world!"